Connect with others who understand.

 Stay Upright During and After Meals

-Sitting upright while eating and remaining upright (sitting and/or standing) for about 45 to 60 minutes after meals helps to keep stomach acid down.
+Sitting upright while eating and staying upright (sitting or standing) afterward for several hours after meals helps to keep stomach acid down.
 Finish eating three hours before going to bed to avoid lying down with a full stomach.

 Raise the Head of Your Bed